iotbits-us/mbox.iotbits.net/docs/introduction.md

 ## Device Overview

-ModbusBox is the middleware between its Modbus slaves and the cloud.
-Its firmware, being in charge of reading all the slaves connected to it not only does a great job recovering data from modbus slaves and sending them to the cloud through MQTT, but also makes the process Stable, concise and easy to configure and monitor.
+ModbusBox connects modbus slaves to the cloud.
+Its firmware, being in charge of reading all the slaves connected to it, not only does a great job polling data from modbus slaves and sending them to the cloud through MQTT, but also makes the process steady and easy to configure and monitor.

 ### Main Features

-* Wi-Fi ready
+* Wi-Fi Ready
 * Embedded WebUI for easy installation and maintenance
 * Uses a JSON file as manifest to easily add new modbus slaves